Flagsmith/flagsmith/docs/docs/system-administration/system-limits.md

 #### Paid Plan Limits

+##### If you go over your plan limit by a factor of 2 or less

-For paid plans, we'll give you a 30 day grace period and then charge you at $50 per million API calls for a calendar month (or the contracted overage rate if specified in your Enterprise agreement).
+If you go over your paid plan limit we will email you and give you a 30 day grace period.
+We will then charge you an overage for that calendar month (or the contracted overage rate if specified in your Enterprise agreement).
+Please refer to our [Pricing Page](https://www.flagsmith.com/pricing) for overage pricing.

+##### If you go over your plan limit by a factor of more than 2

+We will bill you for all overage above your plan in the current calendar month.
+You will be charged for the overage at the end of your billing period.

 ### Admin API Rate Limit